 An important exam that non-native speakers of English will need to take for admission consideration to the University of Michigan assesses English language proficiency.
 We are seeking a high level of proficiency in English due to the nature of the environment into which you will be entering—although the campus community represents a wide range of cultural and geographic backgrounds, American English is the dominant language in the classroom.
 As a result, we do not offer intensive English make-up course work for conditional admission.
 Once enrolled, you can undertake a course of language study to improve your skills.

 If English is your second language, you must take the TOEFL, IELTS, ECPE, CAE or CPE, PTE Academic, MET, or Duolingo examinations and earn a passing score in one of the following acceptable ranges:

 General English Proficiency Score Ranges

-- TOEFL (iBT, including the Home Edition and Paper Edition): 100 range with section scores 23+ in listening & reading and 21+ in speaking and writing
+- TOEFL (iBT, including the Home Edition and Paper Edition): 100 range with section scores 23+ in listening & reading and 21+ in speaking and writing.

 - IELTS / IELTS Indicator: 7.0 range with section scores 6.5+